PublicDataWorks/complaint-manager/README.md

 - For when you want to run a specific test suite in the terminal for either client, server, or worker tests
   - Run the command for either client, worker, or server tests depending on the type of test you are working on
-  - Once the database is prepared and the tests begin to run, press the "Enter" key and then the "p" key
+  - Once the database is prepared and the tests begin to run, press the `Enter` key and then the `P` key
-  - Then start typing the filename where the desired test suite lives and once selected, press "Enter"
+  - Then start typing the filename where the desired test suite lives and once selected, press `Enter`
   - The test suite will rerun every time you make a change to the test file and any corresponding files

 ### Running pact tests locally: